Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 index with a functional range between 80 and 195 knots, and a Mach index pointer with a range between 225 knots and 850 knots.

+If failed, both the airspeed needle and the mach scale will be stuck in their remaining position.
+Mean time to failure is 1000 hours.

 ## Altimeter

 ![Altimeter](../../img/Altim.jpg)

+An AAU-19 Type of altimeter, may operate in both electric- based on corrected electric static pressure signal from the Altitude Encoder, or mechanical (STBY) mode - from Air Data Computer, previously corrected by the Static Pressure Compensator.
+The errors tolerance of the instrument is +-3 knots below 80kts and +-5 knots above that airspeed.

-Altimeters in both cockpits provide a functional range from 0 to 80,000 feet.
+Devices in both cockpits provide a functional range from 0 to 80,000 feet.
 To the outside of the indicator is a pointer scale, gradation in 50 foot units with markings every 100 feet (from 1 to 10).
 Left of center is the counter, increasing and decreasing in value in thousand foot increments on the black pair